antimof/UxPlay/README.md

 *  If you use Homebrew: `brew install libplist openssl@3`

-* if you use MacPorts: `sudo port install plist-devel openssl3`
+* if you use MacPorts: `sudo port install libplist-devel openssl3`

 Otherwise, build libplist and openssl from source: see instructions near the  end of this README;
 requires development tools (autoconf, automake, libtool, _etc._) to be installed.